RomanShtyk/books/tech/java_concurrency_in_practice.md

   require that the thread pool be large enough that tasks are never queued or rejected; tasks that exploit thread confinement require sequential execution.
 Document these requirements so that future maintainers do not undermine safety or liveness by substituting an incompatible execution policy.
+* allowCoreThreadTimeOut allows you to request that all pool threads be able to time out; enable this feature with a core size of zero if you want a bounded thread pool with a bounded work queue but still have all the threads torn down when there is no work to do.
+* Sequential loop iterations are suitable for parallelization when each iteration is independent of the others and the work done in each iteration of the loop body is significant enough to offset the cost of managing a new task.

+#### Chapter 9.
+GUI Applications

+* In the old days, GUI applications were single‐threaded and GUI events were processed from a "main event loop".
+Modern GUI frameworks use a model that is only slightly different: they create a dedicated event dispatch thread (EDT) for handling GUI events.
+* The Swing single‐thread rule: Swing components and models should be created, modified, and queried only from the event‐dispatching thread.

 [//]: # (#### Chapter 10: Avoiding Liveness Hazards)